christso/crypto-investing-guide/README.md

 If we are in the 2020-2023 cycle, then the earlier you buy in the cycle, the lower your risk of a drawdown (i.e. the market price of Bitcoin drops below your purchase price).
 The risk would be highest in the second half of 2021, since you could potentially experience a 80% drawdown.

-There are two factors to consider when accumulating Bitcoin.
+There are two variables to consider when accumulating Bitcoin.

-First, decide how much of your savings that you can afford a 30% or 80% drawdown (30% if you're early in the cycle, or 80% if you're late in the cycle).
+First, decide how much of your savings that you can afford to hold for at least 2 years, and potentially have a 30% or 80% loss if you sell early (30% if you're early in the cycle, or 80% if you're late in the cycle).
 This could be 1% of your wealth, 10%, or 50%.
 It is the percentage that allows you to sleep at night without worrying about the daily price movements.
 And if the price drops, you would not be worried whether the price will drop further.
-If it drops further, you will be happy to buy more Bitcoin.
-If it does not drop and the price keeps multiplying, you're glad that you invested in Bitcoin.
+If it drops further, you will be happy to buy more Bitcoin at a discount.
+If it does not drop and the price keeps going up, then you're glad that you invested in Bitcoin.
 This percentage will be different for everyone.
 But as a minimum, I recommend 1% as an initial investment.
-Would you pay a one-off 1% as a ongoing insurance against your wealth being inflated away at 10-20% per year?
+Would you pay a one-off 1% as an insurance against your wealth being inflated away at 10-20% per year?
 It's a no-brainer to have a non-zero position in Bitcoin regardless of your views on it.

-Secondly, you should use ["dollar cost averaging"](https://dcabtc.com/) when determining when to buy and the amount of Bitcoin to buy each time.
+Secondly, you can use ["dollar cost averaging"](https://dcabtc.com/) when determining when to buy and the amount of Bitcoin to buy each time.
 This is because no one can perfectly time the market.
 This minimises your risk of buying at the market top, since your purchase price will be the average of all the prices you bought Bitcoin over a period of time.
 In a bull market (e.g. first half of the cycle), you can be more aggressive and buy your initial budget (e.g. 10% of your wealth) within 4 weeks.
-In a sideways or bear market, there's no rush to buy, so you can buy over 12 months.
+In a sideways or bear market, there's no rush to buy, so you can buy over 24 months.

 # Crypto Influencers